Quantized plasmon modes for metallic nanoparticles of arbitrary shape with a generic dielectric function

 Usually, due to the size difference between molecules and metallic NPs, state of the art methods\cite{mennucci2019,fregoni2022,capone2024} tackle these systems by means of multiscale approaches, where the NP response is described by classical electrodynamics while molecules are modeled at ab initio level.
 Such classical modeling of the NP is expected to break down under strong plasmon-molecule coupling and/or beyond the linear excitation regime, where strong driving fields are considered.
 Under these regimes, a quantized description of the NP response is unavoidable to capture the correct system dynamics\cite{waks2010,romanelli2024}.

 In the following work, building on a Boundary Element Method (BEM) approach to solve classical macroscopic Maxwell equations in the quasistatic limit, we introduce effective quantum modes to model the optical response of arbitrarily-shaped NPs described by a generic dielectric function.

-Similar approaches based on continuum solutions of the electrodynamics problem were previously introduced\cite{trugler2008} and successfully coupled to a quantum chemistry molecular description\cite{neuman2018,fregoni2021}, but in those cases the metal dielectric function is considered to be of simple Drude or Drude-Lorentz (DL) form, thereby constituting a rough approximation to real metal dielectric functions.
+Similar approaches based on continuum solutions of the electrodynamics problem were previously introduced\cite{trugler2008,fuchs1975,ouyang1989,de1997} and later successfully coupled to a quantum chemistry molecular description\cite{neuman2018,fregoni2021}.
+However, in the latter case the metal dielectric function is typically described by a simple Drude or Drude–Lorentz (DL) form, thereby constituting a rough approximation to real metal dielectric functions.
 Indeed, it is well-known that for widely used plasmonic metals, like silver or gold, multiple interband transitions fall in the same spectral region of free-electrons plasmonic resonances, thus making those analytical models inaccurate to properly describe the real dielectric response.
 To overcome this limitation, the generic dielectric function approach, which relies on fitting a sum of DL oscillators to experimental values of frequency-dependent metal dielectric functions, was recently introduced in a BEM framework\cite{dall2020real}, opening up the possibility to investigate the electron dynamics of molecules in realistic plasmonic environments.
-To date, the application of this generic dielectric function approach has been restricted to deal with the classical BEM problem, with its quantized extension is the subject of the present work.
+To date, the application of this generic dielectric function approach has been restricted to deal with the classical BEM problem, and its quantized extension is the subject of the present work.